Shropshire Rural Housing: New build

 A video has been produced documenting the project:

 Chris Davis, Commercial Director of Kensa Heat Pumps explains:

 Shropshire Rural Housing Association have invested in an infrastructure that will provide these rural homes with free energy for the next 100 years.
 The borehole will provide three quarters of the energy required to heat the homes and provide domestic hot water, for free, sustainably for the lifetime of the property.
 The remaining energy is provided by the electricity used to run the heat pump and extract the energy from the ground.
 This equates to a running cost to the tenant that is lower than mains gas, with equivalent comfort and control in off gas grid areas.

 Ian Richardson, continues:

 Shropshire Rural had a number of reasons for deciding to use ground source in our eight new build homes at Kinlet.
 Firstly, as the development is off mains gas, ground source heat pumps provide a source of affordable warmth for our tenants.

 Secondly, the pumps have low lifetime costs owing to their minimal maintenance requirements and long life expectancy.

-Thirdly, Kensa heat pumps allow us to benefit from the Non Domestic RHI.
+Thirdly, Kensa heat pumps allow us to benefit from the Non Domestic RHI (this scheme has closed).
 This means that Kensa ground source heat pumps were, for us, the best choice.

 This view is reinforced by the fact that Shropshire Rural has expanded our partnership with Kensa, retrofitting almost one hundred ground source heat pumps to our homes.